WORLD LANGUAGE DEPARTMENT

 LEVEL ONE (SPANISH ONLY)

-(1 unit) The development of the basic skills is continued: reading, writing, and culture areas are expanded.
+(1 unit) The development of the basic skills is continued: reading, writing, speaking, listening and culture areas are expanded.

 ADVANCED PLACEMENT LANGUAGE AND CULTURE

-(1 unit) The Advanced Placement Course in French, Italian and Spanish is open to seniors who have been recommended by their teacher and wish to pursue college-level studies in high school.
+(1 unit) The Advanced Placement Course in French, Italian and Spanish is a senior level course for those who wish to pursue college-level studies in high school.
 The course will stress development of comprehension of spoken French/Italian/Spanish in conversational situations, mastery of vocabulary necessary to comprehend contemporary literature and periodicals, and the fluent expression of ideas orally and in writing.
 Students in this course will take the Advanced Placement Examination given by the College Board in May.

 SPANISH LANGUAGE ARTS PROGRAM